nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 2. The `vp` field of the JWT MUST be valid according to §4.10 the Verifiable Credentials Data Model 1.1 [VC-DATA-MODEL].
 3. The `nonce` of the JWT MUST be a string that is unique for each access token request.
 4. The `iss` field MUST be a Decentralized Identifier [DID].
-5. The `kid` field MUST be a DID URL and MUST resolve to a verificationMethod in the DID Document.
+5. The `kid` header MUST be a DID URL and MUST resolve to a verificationMethod in the DID Document.
 The DID part of the DID URL MUST match the `iss` field.
 6. The `sub` field MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.
 7. The `aud` field MUST match the DID of the Authorization Server.